LNG – The nature of the beast

 Surprises were frowned upon.
 What is seen as a commercial opportunity today was seen as an unacceptable risk.
 And the supply chain was not designed to cope with the whims of the market.
 There was no capacity in the chain to do anything different than what was pre-determined at the moment of FID.

-For those who don’t know, FID is the moment where all participants in a project make their promises to do whatever they promised to do firm.
+For those who don’t know, FID is the moment when all participants in a project make their promises to do whatever they promised to do firm.

 They commit to spending money or else.
 They commit to preparing certain capabilities or capacities or else.
 They commit to a timeline and to financial consequences.
 The project transforms from a fleshed-out idea into a reality.

-• A consortium of lenders that promised to advance the funds to be reimbursed later.
+- A consortium of lenders who promise to advance the funds to be reimbursed later.

 The vast majority of the LNG worldwide was pre-determined LNG.
 Long before it had been produced, everyone knew where the volumes would be going.

 The reason for this was simple.
 Producers needed stable cash flow to carry the massive upfront investment in upstream and liquefaction.
 Buyers needed delivery certainty to expand their market in line with what supplies they could get.
-Everyone was interested to not disturb this carefully calibrated ballet.
+Everyone was interested in not disturbing this carefully calibrated ballet.

 No more.